earthly/earthly/docs/cloud/earthly-ci.md

 ### 4. Invite your team

-A final optional step is to invite your team to use Earthly CI.
+A final step is to invite your team to use Earthly Cloud.
 This can be done by running:

 ```bash
 earthly --org <org-name> org invite <email>